 Generally, the idea is for users to charge their bikes at home overnight and get the next day’s use out of them.

-Some bikes have a ‘rapid charge’ upgrade you can add-on, which mean they can get almost to a full charge in around an hour.
+Some bikes have a ‘rapid charge’ upgrade you can add on, which means they can get almost to a full charge in around an hour.
 But in general, you’re looking at around 3-4 hours to fully max the battery.

 And where can you charge them?